Click the topic to reveal the answer

 Our Best Advice: This guide contains general information about Maryland law as a helpful resource for the public.
 Simply reading this guide does not create an attorney-client relationship with our law firm.

 Reading this guide is no substitute for hiring an attorney.
 If you have any serious legal issue, you should get personal advice from an attorney who understands the unique facts of your situation.

 We hope you will choose us to handle your Maryland legal case.
 If not, at least talk to another attorney who knows what they are doing.
 That is the best advice we can ever give you.

 As most people know, your credit score is an important indicator of your financial health.
 You should invest some time and effort in protecting it.

 How can you protect your credit report if you don’t even know what’s on it?

 While there are no shortage of third party companies that claim to track your credit, they are not particularly accurate and they bombard you with upsells.

 By federal law, you can receive one copy of your credit report free every year.
 This is from the official government run website.
 It is accurate.

 Get it.
 See what is on it.
 Is there anything unusual?
 You should take action to correct it now.

 Make sure nobody is trying to steal your identity.
-(And if that does happen to you, read our blog post here explaining everything you need to do now.)
+(And if your identity is stolen, read our blog post here explaining everything you should do now.)